5Jostice4ALL-CPver5DSB/-CP-Lan-Attack/Readme.md

 It's going to be alot of work but we need it, this is not just an RP.

 I created this so that we could nuke other enemy files or organizations in RP.
-I created this for freedom from schools and that's why'll you'll have to learn all of this.
+I created this for freedom from schools.

-#COINTELBRO
-As a Member of the COINTELPRO, you will have to find security flaws from the enemy lines.
-You will have to hijack there system.
-You will have to be a spy on them.
-You are our primary offense of the OPFA.

-**What you will have to learn?**

 #
 THESE are the organizations in the OPFA.
 They are the key to keep this running.

 This is just a small part of what the ___OPFA___ is achieving.